Garry Reed combined a professional technical writing career with a passion for all things libertarian to become the

 5. Prove how libertarian ideas are dogma.

 After sputtering and harrumphing and attempting a few more defensive logical fallacies, the whole discussion thread turned threadbare.
 After several days, no justifications for the accusations were ever offered.
 So, HLD decided, why not do UAL's work for him?

 1. Prove How Libertarian Ideas Aren’t New

 But UAL can’t prove that because, of course, these ideas are new.
 By most accounts, Modern American libertarianism began to emerge in 1943 when Rose Wilder Lane, Isabel Paterson, and Ayn Rand all published major books during that same year.
 At well under 100 years old, these ideas are new by any standard for emerging philosophies.

 2. Prove How Libertarian Ideas Aren’t Radical

 But UAL can’t prove that because most people are so welded to their governments that they find even the least radical libertarian ideas too radical to stomach.
 The least radical idea is to declare that government’s only legitimate function is the protection of human rights, not forcibly redistributing people’s earnings or making everyone “equal,” meaning it should only consist of law courts, domestic police and a national military.
 Nothing more.

-To the political right government is an extension of God and they want a government that will coercively impose their values of God-Family-Country on everyone.
+To the political right, the government is an extension of God and they want a government that will coercively impose their values of God-Family-Country on everyone.

 To the political left government is a substitute for God and they want a government that will coercively impose their values of group rights-collective thought-social justice on everyone.